hphelion/documentation/moonshot/install.admin-node-prerequisites.md

 Your first step in the HP Cloud OS for Moonshot Operational Dashboard is to configure the Admin Node prerequisites.
 See the sections in this topic:

 * [Enable Admin Node Internet Access](#enable-admin-node-internet-access) &mdash; Set up Internet access on the Admin Node.
-You will need Internet access for downloading hot fixes using the Hot Fixes panel of the Cloud tab.
-For details, see the [Install Hot Fixes](/cloudos/moonshot/install/hot-fixes/) topic.
+You will need Internet access for downloading updated and extensions.
+For details, see [View Updates and Extensions](/cloudos/moonshot/install/updates-extensions/).

 * [Set the External DNS Server](#set-the-external-dns-server) &mdash;  Add the IP address of the external DNS server that your Cloud OS environment is using to access named websites within your cloud.